1. Why Has Democracy Declined Worldwide in Recent Years?

-The whole world witnesses how great powers on the world stage are faring, and their examples can inspire emulation or rejection accordingly.
-Especially when these great powers are representative of alternative paths for human society.
+The whole world witnesses how great powers on the world stage are faring, and their examples can gain prestige and inspire emulation or lose status and be rejected– according to how well they succeed.
+And that matters especially when these competing great powers represent alternative paths for human society.
+Like Democracy or Fascism.

 For the past twenty years, Putin’s Russia has been the biggest champion of the Force of Fascism in the world.
 And the United States has long been – by virtue of its traditions and its dominant power – the world’s major champion of Democracy.

-(His successes included also his direct efforts to undermine democracy in the West, through disinformation, the sowing of division, and aiding in the election of a President of the United States who proceeded to undermine the American role as “leader of the free world,” and at times to act in ways that directly advanced the interests of Putin’s aggressive fascist regime– as with that American President’s attempt to extort a Ukraine that was in the sights of the empire-rebuilding Russian dictator).
+(His successes included also his direct efforts to undermine democracy in the West, through disinformation, the sowing of division, and aiding in the election of a President of the United States who seemed determined to serve Putin’s interest, by undermining NATO and the American role as “leader of the free world.”

-So, one’s quest for global influences, one can imagine a kind of force-of-example operating across the planet, as nations observed Putin’s success in rebuilding the power and stature of what was for so long the Soviet global superpower.
+So, as the big powers act on the world stage, we can imagine that fascism got a boost from Putin’s success in gaining power and status for his nation.
 The appeal and permissibility of the fascist path could kind plausibly been enhanced by Putin’s achievements.

-Meanwhile, in the United States, the democratic political system was becoming increasingly dysfunctional and disreputable.
+Meanwhile, in the United States, the world’s original “democratic political system,” and the nation that leads the Democratic World, was becoming increasingly dysfunctional and disreputable.